GRAVITATION

 As seen previously (2.p) since \(b=b_{lim}\), the value of the total deviation here is the maximum possible for a photon not absorbed by the sun.

-Photon coming from infinity and subjected to the gravitational field of a black hole
+Photon coming from infinity in the gravitational field of a black hole

 Assuming that the black hole is equivalent to a sphere of mass \(M\), its physical radius \(R\) is by definition less than or equal to \(R_s=\frac{2GM}{c^2}\).